Library Circulation and Reserves Policy

 Proxy privileges are available to Emerson College faculty and to members of the College community who are unable to use Library facilities due to a disability.
 The proxy service may be used to designate a person to borrow Library materials on your behalf at the Emerson College Library.
 Consortium libraries will not honor this service.

 In order to process the request, both the borrower and his/her proxy are required to have an Emerson College identification card.
 Both parties also need to have Library borrowing records clear of outstanding fines and overdue books.

 Proxy status expires at the end of each semester.
 A new form must be filled out or the circulation manager must be contacted to extend proxy privileges.

 Renewals may be done online using My Account, in person, or by telephone (617 824-8668) before the due date.
-Overdue books can only be renewed in person at the Circulation Desk.
+Overdue books can only be renewed in person at the Service Desk.
 Please have your Library ID number ready if you renew by telephone.
 Most materials may be renewed up to three times unless another patron has requested the item.